 What else out of season.
 When we arrived here in February, there was practically no one on the streets.
 We had blue sky, beautiful sun, perfect temperature (23 degrees) and all streets and alleys of the city at our disposal.
 Quiet and peaceful.

 Some buildings were undergoing renovation work before the next season, and someone on the neighboring street was painting the façade white to make it shine snow-white in summer.

-The only inconvenience was the mostly closed restaurant, but there are also some that run all year round.
-So it was enough to walk a little, and that's what we came here for.
+The only inconvenience was mostly closed restaurants, but there are also some that operate all year round.
+So it was enough to walk a little, and that's why we came here.
 There will always be something open in the end.

 Ostuni is not one of the cities full of must-see monuments.
 Here you come to soak up the pleasure.
 By any means.
 If you feel that you are losing control of time and are not interested in what time it is, then you are visiting Ostuni properly.
 It shouldn't be difficult, because Ostuni will probably take over your heart in no time.
 Just let this city guide you.

 Ostuni is a fascinating tangle of narrow and winding streets, separated by courtyards and squares.
-The elliptical-shaped old town climbs the rocky slopes of the mountain, culminating in the cathedral at the very top.
-It is a weave of fancifully twisted stairs, often leading along walls and roofs carved directly into the rooms of houses.
+The elliptical old town climbs the rocky slopes of the mountain, culminating in the cathedral at the very top.
+It is a weave of fancifully twisted stairs, often leading up the walls and roofs carved directly into the rock of the houses.
 It is a real maze of alleys that once led to five city gates embedded in the walls surrounding the city.
-A large part of the walls and eight of the fifteen Aragonese defensive towers have survived to this day.
+A large part of the walls and eight out of fifteen Aragonese defensive towers have survived to this day.

 Proposing a way of visiting Ostuni, I can boldly write: go wherever you want, go where your eyes carry you.
 The city is so small that sooner or later you will stumble upon everything there is to see.
 To be sure, however, I am including a map with some key points, although I don't think you will need it.